 Amy Porter

-MSW, LSW, EMDR
+MSW, LCSW, EMDR

 Listener & Believer, Bubble Blower, Self-Compassion Superhero in Training